The best foods to fight depression naturally

 Furthermore, depression is one of the most misunderstood diseases, especially by those who have never suffered its debilitation of darkness and gloom, its gripping hopelessness, and sadness that is so difficult to explain.

 Depression impacts all aspects of one’s life.
-And people suffering from depression may report feeling like they are walking in a fog, or as if their bodies are made of lead, and heaviness of body and mind.
+People suffering from depression may report feeling like they are walking in a fog, or as if their bodies are made of lead, and heaviness of body and mind.

 They may feel lethargic, and fatigued and the list of signs and symptoms can be lengthy.
 Take a look at these signs and symptoms of depression from the National Institute of Health (NIH).